torifinch/Forecasting_app/README.md

 ## ⚙️ Features

--  Forecasting for 7, 14, or 30 days
+-  Forecasting for selectable timelines
 -  Select any store/item or use the top 10 best forecast-ready combos
 -  Visual output as both a chart and a table
 -  Powered by lag features, rolling statistics, holidays, and more